Adyen/adyen-google-pay-provisioning-android/README.md

 Once you have the API, the dependency must be made available to your development environment.
 This can be done via Maven Local by adding the files under your `~/.m2` directory or they can be hosted in an internal Maven repository if you have one.

 The files should not be stored in such a way that they are made publicly available.

+### Whitelisting your App Package name

+The package name of any Android app which accesses the Google Tap and Pay API must be whitelisted with Google.
+For additional security, app fingerprints
+(SHA-256) can also be whitelisted.
+Please provide any required package names and fingerprints to your Adyen account manager so they can be whitelisted.